Doctorate in Education (EdD) (2023 Entry)

 Our main research themes are:

-Full details of our research interests are listed on the Education Studies web pages.
+Full details of our research interests are listed on the Education Studies web pagesLink opens in a new window.

 Find a supervisor

-Find your supervisor using the link below and discuss with them the area you'd like to research.
+It is advisable to locate a potential supervisor using the link below and to discuss with them the area you'd like to research.

 We have over 20 full-time academic staff members with many research strengths who could be your supervisors.
 Explore our Staff Research Directory where you will be able to filter by research interests.